 - Payment is easy.
 Upwork makes it easy to receive payment from clients around the world.
 The platform has a built-in payment system that allows you to receive payment directly to your bank account in your local currency.
 There are other payment methods if you prefer to use digital wallets like PayPal.

 - The hiring process is fast.
 When you apply for jobs on Upwork, most potential clients are ready to start immediately.
-If they like your work samples and are satisfied that you can do the job, they will create a contract so you can start as soon as possible.
+If they like your work samples and are convinced that you can do the job, they will create a contract so you can start as soon as possible.

 - You can work remotely.
 The best feature of Upwork is its flexibility.
 You can work remotely from anywhere in the world as long as there is an Internet connection.
 The process is easy and allows you to travel the world and fund your travels.
 The flexibility makes it an attractive option for most freelancers.